 My newest obsession is this easy rotisserie chicken sandwich because it is no cook, delicious and a great alternative to ordering out.
-These rotisserie chicken sandwiches make a great grab and go meal from the grocery store or a great way to use up that left over rotisserie chicken or any leftover chicken you may have.
+These rotisserie chicken sandwiches are so easy to make and make a great grab and go meal from the grocery store.
+These chicken sandwiches are also a great way to use up that left over rotisserie chicken or any leftover chicken you may have.
 I know you will love it as much as we do!

 - Store bought rotisserie chicken (or leftover rotisserie chicken meat).